Potential Masters Projects

 • volume of peat soil (> 50 cm of peat) to be excavated and reused (total, acrotelmic, catotelmic)

 Could a greater amount of restoration be required if using carbon gains from restoration activities?
-Would that require a greater effort to be delivered by the developer if based on the carbon (given that is determined by the excavated peat volume, so a function of the peat depth as well as the surface area affected).
+Would that require a greater effort to be delivered by the developer if based on the carbon (given that that is determined by the excavated peat volume, so a function of the peat depth as well as the surface area affected).
 How much additional effort will be require to consider volume of peat displace from other carbon rich soil (peat <50cm)?

 Connecting people with nature through enjoyment and recreation, learning and volunteering